 - 1 cup Cake Flour or All-Purpose Flour

 - 1/4 cup COLD Butter (Freeze overnight or minimum 15 minutes)

 - 7 tablespoon COLD Cream (plus more fro brushing top, about 1 tbsp)

 - Preheat oven to 400 degrees F (200 degrees C) and place oven rack in the center of the oven.
 Line a baking sheet with parchment paper, or lightly butter or spray the baking sheet with a non stick vegetable spray.

 - Dry Ingredients: In a large bowl, whisk together the flour, sugar, baking powder cornstarch and salt.
-Using a cheese grater (this is the BEST option for even butter size) a pastry blender, your fingertips or two knives, cut the cold butter into small pieces and blend into the flour mixture with large.
+Using a cheese grater (this is the BEST option for even butter size) a pastry blender or two knives, cut the cold butter into small pieces and blend into the flour mixture with large.
 The mixture should look like coarse crumbs.

-- Dry Ingredients + Wet Ingredient: Add cream to the dry ingredients mixture and mix just until the dough comes together.
+- Dry Ingredients + Wet Ingredient: GRADUALLY add cream to the dry ingredients mixture and mix just until the dough comes together.
 Do not over mix the dough or the scones will be tough.
 You may or may not use all the cream, stop adding cream as soon as the dough comes together.

-- Cut: Transfer the dough to a lightly floured surface and gently knead the dough four or five times and then pat the dough and shape into a 5-inch square or disk.
+- Cut: Transfer the dough to a lightly floured surface and gently gather the dough four or five times and then pat the dough and shape into a 5-inch square or disk.
 Cut four wedges (triangles).
 Place the scones on the baking sheet.
 Chill in the freezer at least 30 minutes or can be left overnight in the freezer or refrigerator for baking the following day.

 - Assembly: Brush top of each scone with a cream